-Attorney Lesley Guyton brings 30 years of experience in immigration law, and more than 40 years of experience as a practicing attorney, to each case we open.
-She has practiced exclusively in immigration law since opening Guyton Thuente, P.A. in 1989 and has successfully represented clients with family-based and employment-based petitions, asylum, naturalization, and court proceedings.
+Attorney Lesley Guyton brings over 30 years of immigration law experience and more than 40 years of experience as a practicing attorney to each case we open.
+She has practiced exclusively in immigration law since opening Guyton Thuente, P.A., in 1989 and has successfully represented clients with family-based and employment-based petitions, asylum, naturalization, and court proceedings.
 She currently focuses primarily, though not exclusively, on matters related to employment-based immigration, including petitions for temporary workers, permanent labor certifications (PERM), National Interest Waivers, and petitions for Outstanding Researchers and persons of Extraordinary Ability.

 She was admitted to the Minnesota State Bar in 1989.
 She previously practiced in the District of Columbia and Indiana.

-She has presented at a number of Continuing Legal Education (CLE) lectures on immigration-related issues.
+She has presented at several Continuing Legal Education (CLE) lectures on immigration-related issues.

 - Keys to Strategic Writing, 2014 Upper Midwest Immigration Law Conference, organized by the Minnesota/Dakotas Chapter of the American Immigration Lawyers Association (AILA) and Advocates for Human Rights, St. Paul, MN, May 9, 2014